ARYANSINGHCHOUHAN/Bitcoin-Market-Sentiment-vs-Trader-Performance-Analysis/README.md

 This project explores the relationship between **Bitcoin market sentiment (Fear & Greed Index)** and **trader performance** using real trading data.

 The goal is to uncover whether market sentiment can be used as a signal for improving trading strategies.
+Due to Data Contraints for Historical Data I've only uploaded Fear Index and Historical Data's CSV link is Added

 ---